casheh-UNL/ELENA/README.md

 ## License

-ELENA is distributed under the GPL-3.0 license, which permits the free use and modification of the software for any use.
+ELENA is distributed under the **GNU GPL v3.0** license.
+This means you are free to use, share, and modify the software — including for commercial or research purposes — as long as any version you distribute based on this code remains **open-source under the same license** and **credits the original authors**.
 Please read the accompanying LICENSE document for more details of the GPL-3.0 license.